liu2g/mgms/code/AVRC-template/README.md

 ### On Linux

 Installing the tools on Linux are well explained in many articles.
-On Ubuntu, they are already available to install with `apt`, so simply run
+On Ubuntu/Debian, they are  available to install with `apt`, so simply run

 ```bash
 sudo apt install gcc build-essential gcc-avr binutils-avr gdb-avr avr-libc avrdude